-Norwich close in on Kabak loan deal
+Norwich complete Kabak loan deal

-Ozan Kabak: Norwich close on loan signing of Schalke defender
+Ozan Kabak: Norwich sign Turkey defender on loan from Schalke

 Last updated on .From the section Norwich

-Norwich City are closing in on a deal to sign Turkey defender Ozan Kabak on loan from Schalke.
+Norwich City have signed Turkey defender Ozan Kabak on loan from Schalke.

-The 21-year-old is due to have a medical at Norwich on Monday prior to linking up with the Turkish national side.
+Kabak completed a medical on Monday before linking up with Turkey for World Cup qualifiers against Montenegro, Gibraltar and the Netherlands.

-Kabak joined Liverpool on loan in February making 13 appearances for the Reds, but they opted against making his move permanent.
+The centre-back joined Liverpool on loan in February and played 13 times for the Reds, but they opted against making his move permanent.

+"I spoke with the head coach and I'm really impressed by his project and what he said to me," Kabak said.
+"I believe in him and his project.

+"I played in the Premier League last year and I really enjoyed it.
+So, I want to play again and that's why I'm here.
+I want to play in the Premier League and to give something to the team."

-His arrival is set to be Norwich's final business of the transfer window in terms of incomings.
+Kabak's arrival is set to be Norwich's final incoming business of the transfer window.

 - Our coverage of Norwich City is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment